 Amphetamine abuse is nothing new, but the diagnosis of ADHD has become popular among those who label such disorders.
 There are millions of children as well as adults who have been diagnosed with ADHD.
 It is not entirely clear whether or not this disease is a new epidemic or a set of symptoms that has existed for a long time that were not considered a disease.

 Here are some statistics from the Centers for Disease Control and Prevention relating to ADHD: Children 3-17 years of age ever diagnosed with ADHD is 5.9 million, percent of children 3-17 years of age ever diagnosed with ADHD is 9.5 percent; percent of boys 3-17 years of age ever diagnosed with ADHD is 13.5 percent, percent of girls 3-17 years of age ever diagnosed with ADHD is 5.4 percent.

 It's also worth noting that Adderall and other similar drugs are abused in high numbers by college students, especially around exam time.
-In a society that has trouble focusing on the task at hand, Adderall offers the perfect solution.
-It provides laser-type focus and helps people get the job done.

 Of course, abuse has its cost.
 Adderall and other stimulants have the potential to cause dangerous, even fatal, cardiovascular events and when used in growing brains their effects can have lifelong consequences.
 Couple that with the fact that most of the young people who abuse the drug believe they are immortal and you have a prescription for disaster.

 Not too long ago a survey in Windham County in Vermont indicated that Adderall was the most abused drug.
 It was a surprise to many of us who work in health care, but it may be an indication of a bigger underlying problem.

 Defining and describing that problem may not be simple, but one of the primary factors contributing to the abuse of any drug is the fact that our society makes people believe that a pill will solve complex problems.